310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 {% endbubble %}

 {% bubble Kanata %}
-you already became one, you know. it is precisely because you managed it that the children who aimed to be like you have become so cool themselves.
+you already became one, you know. it is precisely because you managed it that the [children] who aimed to be like you have become so [cool] themselves.
 {% endbubble %}

 {% bubble Chiaki %}
 …You’re right… Or rather, if that’s really the case, nothing would make me any happier.

 Nothing that has happened was in vain.
-I was really able to pass on the most important things I inherited from my own seniors to the next era— Both the passionate spirit of justice, and the shining, radiant ideal image of a hero…!
+I was really able to pass on the most important things I inherited from my own seniors to the next era — Both the passionate spirit of justice, and the shining, radiant ideal image of a hero…!

 “♪\~♪\~♪”
 {% endbubble %}